lukas27892/Colland-Corporation/docs/index.md

 ## Hello there,

-Ever since we started this project, we built from the ground up until we began to design and polish facilities.
+Ever since we started this project, we built from the ground up until we started to design and polish facilities.

 ### Can we get in contact with socials?